zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/backup/backup.md

     Click **Yes** when it asks if you want to proceed.
     ![](./images/hcmpopup.png "")

+    You have successfully restored an environment from a backup!

-You may now proceed to the next lab.
+You may now **proceed to the next lab.**

-## Acknowledgements
+## Acknowledgments

 **Created By/Date**
 * **Authors** - Hayley Allmand, Cloud Engineer
-* **Last Updated By/Date** - Hayley Allmand, Cloud Engineer, April 2021
+* **Last Updated By/Date** - Hayley Allmand, Cloud Engineer, May 2021

 ## Need Help?
 Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/Migrate%20SaaS%20to%20OCI).
 Please click the **Log In** button and login using your Oracle Account.
 Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
 Please include your workshop name and lab name.
 You can also include screenshots and attach files.
 Engage directly with the author of the workshop.